DevCycleHQ/devcycle-docs/docs/tools-and-integrations/Jira/jira-integration.md

 ![Image with installation info](/feb-2022-jira-marketplace-header-added.png)

- Clicking “Configure” will bring you to a page prompting you to input your DevCycle access token.
+ Clicking “Configure" will bring you to a page prompting you to input your DevCycle access token.

  At any time, you can re-configure the app by clicking DevCycle in the "Apps" dropdown in your Jira project.